trevordevore/levurehelper-dataview_tree/README.md

 The DataView Tree helper adds support for working with tree data structures to a DataView.
 This is done by adding a new behavior to the DataView that is a parent behavior of the standard DataView behavior.
 The new behavior adds commands for toggling the expanded state of nodes in a tree, expanding any nodes in the tree necessary to show a specific node, determining node ancestry, and descendants, finding nodes, determining the level of a node, and determining relative row position of a child to a parent.

+The helper does not provide support for creating UI elements such as a toggle.
+It only provides handlers that your UI elements can call.

 In order to use the DataView Tree helper you must do two things:

 1. Assign the behavior of your DataView control to `stack "DataView Tree Behavior"`.
 If you are already using a custom behavior with your DataView then assign the behavior of your custom behavior to `stack "DataView Tree Behavior"`.